Mirza (name): Russian empire

-Mughal empire
+Mughal Empire

-Babur Mirza (born Mirza Zahiruddin), first emperor of Mughal Dynasty.
+Babur Mirza (born Mirza Zahiruddin), first emperor of Mughal dynasty.

-Meeting between Babur Mirza and Sultan Ali Mirza near Samarqand (The Met Museum of Art NYC / Cleveland Museum of Art).
+Meeting between Babur Mirza and Soltan-Ali Mirza near Samarqand (The Met Museum of Art NYC / Cleveland Museum of Art).

-Akbar Mirza (born Mirza Abu'l-Fath Jalal-ud-din Muhammad), one of the most popular Mughal Emperors of India, known as "Akbar the Great".
+Akbar Mirza (born Mirza Abu'l-Fath Jalal-ud-din Muhammad), one of the most popular Mughal emperors of India, known as "Akbar the Great".

 Mirzas of the Mughal imperial family, c.
 1878.

 The title Mirza was borne by an imperial prince.
 It was adopted as part of ones name, implying relationship to the Mongol dynasties like the Mughal dynasty (the Imperial House of Timur).
 In the traditional naming sequence of the Indian royal families, the title can be placed both before the name and after it, such as Prince Mirza Mughal or Prince Kamran Mirza.
 Prince Khusrau Mirza was the grandson of Emperor Akbar (Akbar Mirza), son of Emperor Jahangir and a brother of Emperor Shah Jahan.
 Emperor Akbar Shah II was known as Prince Mirza Akbar before his coronation.
 Emperor Babur took the imperial title of Badshah on 6 March 1508, before which he used the title Mirza.